rperry99/react-fcc-1/readme.md

 - A static website using react.
 - React was implemented for this project using the [CDN version](https://legacy.reactjs.org/docs/cdn-links.html), and not the normal method.
 This was meant to be a quick and dirty type of project.
+- Uses Babel to transpile modern JavaScript syntac into code that can run in all environments.